abhijit0/Sanjaya/README.md

 - The Image captioning module is developed using Resnet18 (CNN) which acts as feature extractor for images, and LSTMs which are used for language modelling.
 - Combining these two components, the resulting networks learns to encode images with their linguistic charecterstics which in our case is caption.

+## Data Set
+- The dataset is Flickr8k dataset which contains 8000 out of which 6000 images are used for training and the rest for testing and validation.
+- The training dataset also contains a caption dictionary where each of images are paired with caption list containing varying number of captions.

+## Preprocessing
+- The images are preprocessed such that each color channel is zero-centered with respect to the ImageNet dataset, without scaling along with converting from RGB to BGR.
+- The captions are preprocessed in many steps namely:
+    -

 ## Image caption architecture

 ![SAR jpg](https://user-images.githubusercontent.com/17523822/169815791-65484765-e4c4-480f-8bb9-ccc5659225a6.jpg)

+- The input image is fed to feature extractor which produces feature maps
+-

 ## Challenges